Contact our staff.

 ADA Compliance and Non-Discrimination

-Parks and Recreation does not discriminate against or exclude anyone from participation in any programs or services on the basis of his or her actual or perceived race, color, national origin, ancestry, religion, creed, sex, age, marital or familial status, physical or mental disability, sexual orientation, gender identity or expression or economic status.
+Parks and Recreation does not discriminate against or exclude anyone from participation in any programs or services on the basis of his, her or their actual or perceived race, color, national origin, ancestry, religion, creed, sex, age, marital or familial status, physical or mental disability, sexual orientation, gender identity or expression or economic status.
 Please make ADA accommodation requests at least 14 days in advance.
-Department information is available in alternative formats upon request, please email us.
+Department information is available in alternative formats upon request, please email Parks and Recreation.

 Beyond Fun and Games